JiangnanH/ImageMining/Lab2/readme.md

 ![loss](loss.png)

-We see that the more the epochs increases, the more the curves try to cross each other until the validation curve exceeds the training curve.
-It is probably around this moment that the overlearning appears.
+We can see that the more the epochs increases, the more the curves try to cross each other until the validation curve exceeds the training curve and then start diverging.
+It is probably around this moment that the overfitting appears.